Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 234.  ### Question234
-What are traits of a high performance Scrum Team?
-Pick all that apply
+What are traits of a high performance Scrum Team? (pick all that apply)

 - [x] They live the Scrum Values deeply
 - [x] They help their customers become more successful